HemaDeviU/DEX/README.md

-## Stablecoin Defi Protocol
+## Decentralized Exchange - Automatic Market Maker

-This project aims to create a simplified Decentralized Exchange to swap between two ERC20 tokens.
+This project aims to create a simplified Decentralized Exchange using the automatic market maker algorithm to swap between two ERC20 tokens.

 ### Requirements
 - #### Foundry